Stephen Lawrence was a black teenager who lived in Eltham in South London.

 Stephen's father, Dr Neville Lawrence, said that his son's murder "opened the country's eyes" to racism.

-Stephen's mother, Baroness Doreen Lawrence, set up a charity in his name to give other young people the opportunities that Stephen missed out on.
+Doreen Lawrence set up a charity in his name to give other young people the opportunities that Stephen missed out on.